GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-fem.md

 ##### Orgasm

-Orgasm changes significantly, both in the way it builds and how it is experienced (see link above), but additionally if one is lucky they will gain the ability to become multi-orgasmic with no refractory period.
+Orgasm changes significantly, both in the way it builds and how it is experienced (see link above), but additionally, if one is lucky, they will gain the ability to become multi-orgasmic with no refractory period.
 The cost of this is that orgasm may become harder to achieve, and one has to re-learn how to reach it.
 It also becomes easier to reach with a partner, which may have been the opposite before.

 ##### Attraction